GeminiDRSoftware/GHOSTDR/ghostdr/docs/progmanuals/GHOST_ProgManual/tests.rst

 .. warning::
     You'll need 10GB of free disk space to be able to run the full reduction test suite.
-The full reduction test suite fixture will abort the test run if it detects you don't have enough space.
+The fixture which prepares the temporary folder for the tests will abort the test run if it detects you don't have enough space.

 If you only want to run the regression and unit tests, you can invoke pytest thus::